massoncheg/forgejo-docs/docs/user/agit-support.md

 - `<remote-name>`: The name of the remote repository (e.g., `origin`) **(required)**
 - `<local-ref>`: The local reference being pushed (e.g., `HEAD`, `my-branch`, a commit hash) **(required)**
 - `refs/<for|draft|for-review>/<branch>/<session>`: Refspec **(required)**
-  - `for`/`draft`/`for-review`: This parameter describes the Pull Request type. **for** opens a normal Pull Request. **draft** and **for-review** are currently silently ignored.
+  - `for`/`draft`/`for-review`: This parameter describes the pull request type. **for** opens a normal pull request. **draft** and **for-review** are currently silently ignored.
-  - `<branch>`: The target branch that a Pull Request should be merged against **(required)**
+  - `<branch>`: The target branch that a pull request should be merged against **(required)**
   - `<session>`: The session identifier or topic for the remote pull request. **If left empty,** the topic must be supplied using the `-o topic` option.
 - `-o <topic|title|description|force-push>`: Push options
   - `topic`: Essentially an identifier. **If left empty,** the value of `<session>`, if present, will be used for the topic.
 Otherwise, Forgejo will return an error.
-If you want to push additional commits to a Pull Request that was created using AGit, you **must** use the same topic.
+If you want to push additional commits to a pull request that was created using AGit, you **must** use the same topic.
-  - `title`: Title of the Pull Request. **If left empty,** the first line of the first new Git commit will be used instead.
+  - `title`: Title of the pull request. **If left empty,** the first line of the first new Git commit will be used instead.
-  - `description`: Description of the Pull Request.
+  - `description`: Description of the pull request.
   - `force-push`: Necessary when rebasing, amending, or [retroactively modifying](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your previous commits.
-Otherwise, a new Pull Request will be opened, **even if you use the same topic**.
+Otherwise, a new pull request will be opened, **even if you use the same topic**.
 If used, the value of this parameter should be set to `true`.

-Forgejo relies on the `topic` parameter and a linear commit history in order to associate new commits with an existing Pull Request.
+Forgejo relies on the `topic` parameter and a linear commit history in order to associate new commits with an existing open pull request.
 Should you wish to overwrite the contents of an existing pull request, use the `force-push` parameter.

+> **Note**: A new pull request will be created if the `topic` was used in a pull request that is merged or closed, independently of the `force-push` parameter.

 **For Gerrit users:** Forgejo does not support [Gerrit's Change-Ids](https://gerrit-review.googlesource.com/Documentation/user-changeid.html).